How to Improve Your Spoken English: 7 Tips

 “Hey, how are you?
 Why don’t you come over to my place tonight?
 Let’s eat together.”

-But, I know many students read English newspapers, hoping it’ll improve their English, particularly vocabulary.
-Heck, they even mark new words and look up their meanings in dictionaries.
+I know many students read English newspapers, hoping it’ll improve their spoken English.

 The bad news?